Having a good relationship with your child is the best way of keeping them safe.

 Give your child choices and freedom wherever you can.
 It will boost their self-esteem and confidence if they know you trust them.

 Teenagers can put up a good argument.
-But you still have the right to set the rules and say that you don’t want them to drink or take drugs.
+But you still have the right to set the rules and say that you do not want them to drink or take drugs.

 Having rules can help your child to: